padrino/padrino-docs/guides/07_adding-components/07_locale-translations.html.md

 translations allowing Padrino to support a wide variety of different languages.

 In order to add locale translations, simply port the following YAML files to your favorite language.
-For this example, let’s port over Padrino to Russian.
+For this example, let's port over Padrino to Russian.
 The following YAML files must be translated:

 - [padrino-helpers/locale/ru.yml](https://github.com/padrino/padrino-framework/blob/master/padrino-helpers/lib/padrino-helpers/locale/ru.yml)